santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 ```

 The guts of this ```main()``` function is a while loop that steps through argv looking for command line options and their arguments (if any).
 When a known command line option is detected, option-specific behavior happens.
 Some options have an argument, when an option has an argument, the next string in ```argv``` is available to the program.
 Files are opened for reading and writing or command line arguments are converted from a string to an integer value.

+> The contents of this page are based on the original article which appeared on Opensource.com - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).